cjacker/opensource-toolchain-stm8/README.md

 ## Enable debug build

-stm8-gdb use ELF binary format with debug symbols, you have to use below flags to build your source code:
+stm8-gdb works with ELF binary format with debug symbols, you have to use below flags to build your source code:
 ```
 --out-fmt-elf --all-callee-saves --debug --verbose --stack-auto --fverbose-asm  --float-reent --no-peep
 ```